BROOKELAB/Temporal-scRNA-seq-H3N2/README.md

 -1- Use cellranger count (cellranger v7.1.0) for alignment, filtering, and barcode/UMI counting.
 This takes uses FASTQ as input and provides multiple file outputs (CSV, BAM, MEX, and H5).
-	- txt file for input: files_A549.txt or
+- txt file for input: files_A549.txt
 - Script for cellranger counts: cellranger_count_A549.sh

 -2- Perform cellranger aggr to aggregate all samples generated from one experiment, including experimental conditions and replicates.
 This analysis requires .h5 files as input and provides a list of tsv files and filtered matrixes that can be used for downstream analysis.
 - csv file for input: AggrList_A549.csv
 - Script for cellranger aggr: aggr_all_A549.sh

 ### Script: A549_seurat.R